scholarsportal/sp_ask_list_of_concurrent_chats/README.md

 ## Requirement

-[lh3api configuation files](https://gitlab.com/libraryh3lp/libraryh3lp-sdk-python/) need to be installed
+lh3api is a requirement for this package[ lh3api configuation files](https://gitlab.com/libraryh3lp/libraryh3lp-sdk-python/) need to be installed first.

 In ~/.lh3/config::